Programming-Notes-all-languages/Discrete-Mathematics/The Logic of Quantified Statements/Readme.md

 A <strong>predicate</strong>is a sentence that contains a finite number of variables and becomes a statement when specific values are substituted for the variables

 The <strong>domain</strong> of a predicate variable is the set of all values that may be substituted in place of the variable

+A <strong>truth set</strong> refers to the set of all values for which a given predicate or mathematical statement is true

 <details>
     <summary>Example problem</summary>